dbashford/mimosa-server-reload/README.md

 ## Usage

-Add `'mimosa-server-reload'` to your list of modules.
-That's all!
-Mimosa will install the module for you when you start up.

-* 0.5.0 Works with Mimosa 0.9.1+
-* 0.2.0 Works with Mimosa 0.6.2+
-* 0.1.0 works with 0.6.0 + 0.6.1
+Install `'mimosa-server-reload'` using the `mimosa mod:install mimosa-server-reload` command.
+Do not rely on simply adding it to the list of modules in the `modules` array.
+Mimosa will install it in your project, but because one of `mimosa-server-reload`'s dependencies is `mimosa-server`, which is installed inside Mimosa, `mimosa-server-reload` will not function properly.

 ## Functionality